-Reception Home Learning - 08/06/2020
+Reception Home Learning - 15/06/2020

-We hope that last week you enjoyed exploring the new style whole school approach to learning with your child.
+We hope that you enjoyed last weeks' activities with your child.
 The children in school have enjoyed the variety of activities on offer.
 We will have the same timetable for the children at school each week, just the content of the learning will change, so feel free to continue using this at home too.
 We would like to continue to offer you some ideas for maths and spelling that will help the children with their learning at home.
 We understand this time is really tricky but keeping some learning in place at home will help children with the transition when they return to school.
 The activities outlined below are appropriate for Reception and are the type of activities the children will be experiencing at school.
 We will alter the activities slightly each week but if you find a particular activity works well for your child then definitely use it again and return to previous activities as much as you like.
 We hope they are helpful.

-Mrs Moss, Mrs Budd, Mrs Rylatt and Mrs Hiscott 🙂
+Mrs Moss, Mrs Budd, Mrs Rylatt and Mrs Hiscott ©

-Activities to use at home In Reception we focus on some of the Red words each week, we start by reading them and then writing and spelling them.
-Please have a go at reading, writing u and spelling the Red words for this week.
-(As well as Spelling Shed/Study Ladder) guidance Here are some ideas: (10 minutes) - Rainbow writing (writing the word in a colour and then tracing over it in This week's Red words to read and write: - Write the words out, then cut them up and put them back together. - to - Use chalk and write Red words outside. - your - Try to use the Red word in a sentence, you could say the sentence rather - be than writing it down. - are - Think of a rhyme to help you spell the word 'N-O spells no.' - do To develop handwriting and letter formation skills we would continue to encourage the correct pencil grip and sitting position.
-Practise the correct orientation of the • letters to make sure they are formed properly and try to make them equal in size. - Here are some letter formation ideas: (10 minutes) words on paper, cut - Practise name writing them up and put them back together. - Form letters in shaving foam, sand or cornflower paste. - Create an alphabet strip using capital letters and lowercase letters. - Make two sets of alphabet cards and play alphabet snap.
-This week's phonic sounds: ng, ai, ee, igh In phonics we will continue to practise our sounds, blending and segmenting words.
-Here are some ideas: (10 minutes) - Write some words with this week's phonic sounds and use them in a sentence. - Continue to practise the sounds in the blue phonics book (especially the diagraphs - two letters making one sound).
+Activities to use at home Phonics/Handwriting | Red words - In Reception we focus on some of the Red words each week, we 30 mins start by reading them and then writing and spelling them.
+Please have a go at Timings are for reading, writing and spelling the Red words for this week.
+(As well as Spelling guidance Shed/Study Ladder).
+Here are some ideas: (10 minutes) Rainbow writing (writing the word in a colour and then tracing over it in This week's Red words another colour and then another colour etc). to read and write: Write the words out, then cut them up and put them back together. we Use chalk and write Red words outside.
+Try to use the Red word in a sentence, you could say the sentence rather all they than writing it down. for Think of a rhyme to help you spell the word 'N-O spells no.' said Letter formation - To develop handwriting and letter formation skills we would continue to encourage the correct pencil grip and sitting position.
+Practise the correct You could write words orientation of the letters to make sure they are formed properly and try to make outside using chalk or them equal in size.
+Here are some letter formation ideas: (10 minutes) paint them.
+Write the Practise name writing Write lowercase/capital letters of the alphabet in the air using a magic finger. words on paper, cut them up and put them Form letters in shaving foam, sand or cornflower paste. back together.
+Create an alphabet strip using capital letters and lowercase letters.
+Make two sets of alphabet cards and play alphabet snap.
+Phonics - In phonics we will continue to practise our sounds, blending and This week's phonic segmenting words.
+Here are some ideas: (10 minutes) sounds: oa, oo, oo, ar Write some words with this week's phonic sounds and use them in a sentence.
+Continue to practise the sounds in the blue phonics book (especially the diagraphs - two letters making one sound).
 Play I Spy and hunt for objects starting with the corresponding letter.
-Make a collection of objects starting with the same letter. - Write some three letter words (CVC) such as, pen, dog, hat. - Write a simple sentence; I can or The dog is big. - Remember to use Fred fingers to sound the word out! - Watch Jolly Phonics songs on YouTube.
+Make a collection of objects starting with the same letter.
+Write some three letter words (CVC) such as, pen, dog, hat.
+Write a simple sentence; I can..... or The dog is big.
+Remember to use Fred fingers to sound the word out!
+Watch Jolly Phonics songs on YouTube.